{{r.fundCode}} {{r.fundName}} {{r.series}} {{r.assetClass}}

 There are also a number of challenges faced by cryptocurrencies, including the following:

 • Cryptocurrencies still aren’t very fungible – there isn’t all that much one can practically buy with them.
 This is a pre-requisite for acting as a proper unit of exchange.
+Additionally, the pseudonymity and decentralized nature of cryptocurrencies are attractive characteristics for those looking to launder money or conduct other illicit activities.

 • Cryptocurrencies may not be sufficiently stable to be a currency.
 In some cases they’ve experienced substantial volatility, destabilizing at precisely the moment that stability would be most prized.
 Stablecoins (another type of cryptocurrency) pursue price stability by maintaining reserve assets as collateral or through algorithmic formulas that are supposed to control supply.
 In some cases, these stablecoins can be pegged to the U.S. dollar to provide stability, assuring those who accept it that it will retain purchasing power in the short term.
 Though, they do present some risk to credit markets.
 Defending the stablecoins from depreciation can require administrators to liquidate reserve assets held in traditional credit vehicles.
+Furthermore, a stablecoin named TerraUSD (UST) which was pegged to the U.S. dollar collapsed in May of 2022, causing investors to lose much of their initial investment.

 Investor behaviour